TomasGomes02/SIRS/REPORT.md

 ## 3. Conclusion

-(_State the main achievements of your work._) \
 We accomplished a pseudo-anonymous application that allows users to submit reports on local issues and municipalities to verify authenticity and prevent spam/disinformation, while providing all four specified protection needs (Confidentiality, Integrity, Authentication and Non-Repudiation).
 It also prevents spam through the use of tokens and effectively maintains network resilience.

-(_Describe which requirements were satisfied, partially satisfied, or not satisfied; with a brief justification for each one._)
 Our team's program successfully managed to completely satisfy all the requirements:
 - [SR1: Confidentiality] Reports cannot be traced back to the author due to the use of pseudonymous userIds and encrypted report data, ensuring that neither the mediator nor unauthorized parties can access or link report data to a real-world person.
 - [SR2: Integrity] Municipalities can verify reports were not altered because each report is digitally signed by the submitting user, allowing any modification to the data to be detected during signature verification.